UK Employee-First Support • Plain English • Evidence-led

 19) I’m experiencing sexual harassment at work.
 What can I do safely?

 Safety first.
 Save evidence (messages, incident notes, witnesses).
 Consider safer reporting routes (HR, union, trusted senior).
-If you feel at risk or pressured, confidential legal advice can help before you report.
+If you feel at risk or pressured, confidential advice can help before you report.

 20) Can I be dismissed for raising health & safety concerns?